OffchainLabs/nitro/docs/arbos/Precompiles.md

 # [ArbDebug][ArbDebug_link]<a name=ArbDebug></a>
 Provides mechanisms useful for testing.
-The methods of `ArbDebug` are only available for rollups with the `AllowDebugPrecompiles` chain parameter set.
+The methods of `ArbDebug` are only available for chains with the `AllowDebugPrecompiles` chain parameter set.
 Otherwise, calls to this precompile will revert.

 | Methods                                                               |                                                    |
 |:----------------------------------------------------------------------|:---------------------------------------------------|